heyloh/one-school-api/README.md

-# 👩‍🏫 REST API for School application
+# 👩‍🏫 REST API for schoolapp
 >  🚀 Deployed at Heroku

 ## 🛠️ Technologies
-The following tools are being used on the development of this API:
+The following tools were used on the development of this API:
 - NodeJS
 - Nodemon
 - Sucrase